 Nigeria is globally known for fraud, and if you disagree then “you can argue with your keyboard” like we often say.
 It is a fact that Nigerians are always in the news for this reason, be it in Europe, America, South Africa, or Malaysia, Nigerians have a large stake in the fraud industry there.

-Recently I was watching the TV series Fargo and out of the blues, a reference was made to Nigerian fraud culture there.
+While watching the TV series Fargo recently, a reference was made to Nigerian fraud culture there.

 “And this one time I met this chic, she was smoking hot, then she turned out to be a Nigerian man who wanted money” the guy had said in a conversation.

+Just like that.
+Out of the blues my country was painted to a global audience as a den of scammers.
 I laughed because its an all too familiar scene.
 It is not a laughing matter though, the embarrassment it causes to hard working, law abiding Nigerians abroad can often be painful.
 Sadly, that is only a fraction of the problem.
-The larger and depressing part of it is that the fraud culture has long become an acceptable norm in a country blessed with enormous population and resources yet wriggling in poverty.
+The larger and depressing part of it is that the fraud culture long become an acceptable norm in a country wriggling in poverty even though it is blessed with an enormous population and resources.

 Again, anyone who argues this is likely a foreigner.

-A large chunk of the guys screaming blue murder on social media about the economy today are fraudsters whose criminal source of income has been adversely affected by government policies.
+Many of the people screaming blue murder on social media about the economy are questionable characters whose illegal sources of income have been adversely affected by government policies.
 In a conversation, I read recently one shamelessly wrote that since the present administration “champagne had stopped flowing like it used to flow”.
 What can you do but shake your head?
 Didn’t a certain international media house do a piece about our champagne culture even in the midst of a recession?
 Perhaps that is why Moet & Chandon’s global brand ambassador recently declared Nigeria as its biggest market.
 While the French pop champagne during celebrations the average Nigerian ‘Yahoo boy’ has a bottle for the next visitor and pops in buckets every other club night.

 There are two debilitating things about the fraud business that irritate me the most.

-2. It only gives momentary fulfillment, for instance when a ‘mugu’ falls and your eyes are popping out from the frenetic conversion of the forex into millions of naira or when you are having fun popping champagne in the club like the ones arrested by the EFCC.
+2. It only gives momentary fulfilment, for instance when a ‘mugu’ falls as they say and your eyes are popping out from the frenetic conversion of the forex into millions of naira or when you buy a new car or when you are having fun popping champagne in the club like the ones arrested by the EFCC.
 That’s just about it.
-You will never know lasting peace of mind, you practically keep looking over your shoulder for the rest of your life.
+Basically mundane things that will give just a few minutes of satisfaction.
+You will often feel insecure as you practically keep looking over your shoulder for the rest of your life.
 There are numerous examples including Fred Ajudua and our own MVP of fraud Chief Emma Nwude who is still in court for forgery several years after serving his jail term.

-If you go through some of the discourse around what the Noble Igwe said you will know how badly the fraud culture had damaged the psyche of many Nigerians.
+If you go through some of the discourse around what Noble Igwe said you will know how badly the fraud culture had damaged the psyche of many Nigerians.
 He has been called all sorts of names with some even questioning his right to state his opinion, while some have drawn the usual parallel on why the EFCC should be arresting corrupt politicians instead as if fighting 419 is not part of the commission’s responsibility.
-It is mind boggling some of the comments out there but as a Nigerian am I surprised? of course not.
+It is nauseating reading some of the comments out there but as a Nigerian am I surprised?
+Of course not.

 Will I be surprised if M.I Abaga calls out Noble tomorrow?
 Of course not, the short rapper whose career has gone south was reported to have praised internet fraudsters for funding artistes last year.
-That is the sad situation we find ourselves in, artises who are supposed to be role models for the younger ones see little wrong in publicly applauding crime.
+That is the sad situation we find ourselves in.
+Artistes who should be role models for the younger ones see little wrong in publicly applauding crime.

 Some have blamed it on lack of jobs, well, a valid point you may be quick to conclude but remember that if everyone who had no job had taken to crime then many gainfully employed persons today will be criminals because at one time or the other they were also roaming the streets in search of jobs.
 They did not take to crime rather they rolled up their sleeves and dug in, with determination and perseverance your reward is almost guaranteed.
 So while we urge the government to do more in the area of job creation we cannot excuse crime with unemployment.